What is a narcissistic injury?

-He believed that shame repeats the experience of injury, this explains why even the slightest sign of failure will set a Narcissist off into a delusional state of mind.
+He believed that shame repeats the experience of injury, this may explain why even the slightest sign of failure will set a Narcissist off into a delusional state of mind.

 The experience of being told they are never good enough, flashbacks from a disappointed parent.

 Simply put, a pathological Narcissist is a person with a narcissistic personality disorder that obsesses over themselves for the pursuit of their precious narcissistic supply that gives them the feeling of emotional control.

 This means they are extremely codependent on others to cater to their daily demands, and if these needs aren’t met then narcissistic rage and injury come quickly after.

-Grudges are held for a long time, and let me tell you from experience that they play very dirty.
+Grudges after a relationship are held for a long time, and let me tell you from experience that they play very dirty.

 Learning the safest action of how to inflict narcissistic injury on a narcissist without the aftermath of heartbreaking child abuse.